PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

 3. Passport

 As stated above, you’ll need to hand over copies of all the important pages in your passport: info page, current visa, latest entry stamp, embarkment card.
 You should of course have a valid non-immigrant visa.
 There are conflicting reports online of people being able to get a Thai driving license on a tourist visa.
-If you’re here to work in Thailand as an Iglu employee, that of course wouldn’t apply to you.
-But if others happen to be reading this, don’t be surprised if you run into trouble trying to get one on a tourist visa.

 4. Valid Driving License or International Driving Permit